fengxue199710/fengxue-resit-SE/README.md

 **Summary of System Architecture Changes**

-New Stone Class: Introduced a new game element (stone) and created a dedicated class to handle its behavior and animation.
+*New Stone Class:* Introduced a new game element (stone) and created a dedicated class to handle its behavior and animation.
 New Collision Handling Logic: Added logic to teleport the player when colliding with stones and return the player to the original position after a certain time.
-Extended Player Class: Added attributes and methods related to teleportation to support the new game mechanic.
+*Extended Player Class:* Added attributes and methods related to teleportation to support the new game mechanic.
 New Methods for Displaying and Updating Stones: Ensured proper display and animation updates for stone objects in the game.
 These changes have enabled the new level to be implemented, introducing new challenges and interactions that enhance the depth and playability of the game.

 # Implementation

-//todo after pre
-Implementation (15% ~350 words)
-Describe implementation of the new level in your game, in particular highlighting  two areas of challengein developing this new level in your game.

 The implementation of the new level in our game involved several critical steps, especially focusing on the introduction of new game elements and the addition of complex interaction mechanics.
 Below are the descriptions of two major challenges faced during the development of this new level, along with their respective solutions.